Skip to contents

 )

-As we can see, the NIG-Gaussian model performs the best in most of the metrics.
+As we can see, the NIG model has a slightly better cross-validation performance in most metrics.